An Exclusive Peek at Jennifer Lopez's New Giuseppe Zanotti Shoe Collection

 RELATED: See Jennifer Lopez's Best Red Carpet Looks

-The Giuseppe x Jennifer collection launches worldwide this month and it boasts design codes from both Zanotti's signature silhouettes and J.Lo's iconic style, with soft suedes, studded crystals, and luxe satin in a chic color palette of grays, pastels, and warm taupes.
+The Giuseppe x Jennifer collection launches worldwide Jan.
+23, and it boasts design codes from both Zanotti's signature silhouettes and J.Lo's iconic style, with soft suedes, studded crystals, and luxe satin in a chic color palette of grays, pastels, and warm taupes.

 “I, like so many other women, love a great pair of shoes,” Lopez says.
 “Whether I’m walking the red carpet, performing on stage or meeting my girls for lunch on a day off, shoes pull a look together and literally and figuratively lift me up.
 With Giuseppe, we created an ultra-modern, feminine collection of killer heels, sexy flats, and fashion-forward sneakers.
 And as you would expect, there’s just the right amount of sparkle.”